Rolls-Royce Logo Meaning: How BMW Won Flying Lady From Volkswagen

 Rolls-Royce Logo Meaning and History

-The Spirit of Ecstasy was commissioned in 1910 by Claude Johnson – the then-managing director of the company.
-Johnson turned to sculptor Charles Sykes who had earlier created a private emblem on similar lines for Baron John Montagu for his 1909 Silver Ghost.
-Sykes chose Eleanor Velasco Thornton as the model for the figurine named “The Whisper”.
-The figurine depicted Thornton in fluttering robes with one forefinger against her lips, symbolizing her secret love affair with Montagu.
+In 1910, the Spirit of Ecstasy was commissioned by Claude Johnson, who was the company’s managing director at that time.
+Johnson enlisted the services of sculptor Charles Sykes, known for crafting a similar private emblem for Baron John Montagu’s 1909 Silver Ghost.
+For this figurine, Sykes used Eleanor Velasco Thornton as the model, naming it “The Whisper.”
+The figurine portrayed Thornton in flowing robes, with one forefinger placed against her lips, symbolizing her discreet romantic involvement with Montagu.

 Fun Fact: Henry Royce was not a fan of the ornament and was of the view (not entirely incorrect) that the mascot impaired the driver’s view.

-Nevertheless, the ornament became a permanent fixture on Rolls-Royce cars and is now complete with a mechanism to retract the flying lady into the hood.
-The system also automatically retracts the ornament if it is struck or tampered with to prevent theft.
+However, the ornament eventually became a standard feature on Rolls-Royce vehicles and now includes a mechanism that allows the Flying Lady to retract into the hood.
+Additionally, this system automatically retracts the ornament if it is touched or tampered with to deter theft.

 Rolls-Royce: Volkswagen had a car, but no engine

-Although it shares the same name, the BMW subsidiary Rolls-Royce Motorcars is not a direct successor to the original Rolls-Royce automaker.
-The current-day Rolls-Royce is an independently developed automaker by BMW and the original Rolls-Royce was passed on to Volkswagen.
-Here is more to the Rolls-Royce logo meaning and history.
+While it bears the same name, Rolls-Royce Motor Cars, a subsidiary of BMW, is not a direct continuation of the original Rolls-Royce automaker.
+The modern-day Rolls-Royce is an independently developed car manufacturer by BMW, while the original Rolls-Royce was transferred to Volkswagen.
+This adds to the complexity of the Rolls-Royce logo meaning and its historical context.

-In the long and convoluted history of Rolls-Royce, the company diversified into aero-engine manufacturing and did very well for decades before falling to mismanagement which led to liquidation in 1971.
-The automotive and aircraft engine manufacturing businesses were split and the automotive business was sold to British engineering group Vickers in 1980.
-Vickers, which had also purchased Cosworth automotive engineering group, decided in 1998 that it had enough of the automotive business and decided to sell both businesses.
+Rolls-Royce’s history is intricate and multifaceted.
+The company extended its operations into aero-engine manufacturing and thrived for many years.
+However, due to mismanagement, it faced liquidation in 1971.
+As a result of this crisis, the automotive and aircraft engine manufacturing divisions were separated, with the automotive business being acquired by the British engineering group Vickers in 1980.
+Interestingly, Vickers, which had also acquired the Cosworth automotive engineering group, decided in 1998 to divest itself of both automotive businesses.

 Rolls-Royce Badge on car

-Since BMW was already supplying engines and other components to Vickers for Rolls-Royce and Bentley cars, it was a natural buyer.
-However, its offer of GBP340 million was dwarfed by Volkswagen’s GBP430 million winning offer.
-While Volkswagen acquired pretty much everything including vehicle designs, manufacturing plants, Spirit of Ecstasy, and Rolls-Royce grille shape trademarks, it didn’t get the rights to use Rolls-Royce insignia and the brand name.
-These rights belonged to aircraft engine manufacturer Rolls-Royce plc which sold the names to BMW for GBP40 million.
+Given that BMW was already providing engines and various components to Vickers for Rolls-Royce and Bentley vehicles, it seemed like a logical buyer.
+Nevertheless, BMW’s bid of GBP340 million was eclipsed by Volkswagen’s winning offer of GBP430 million.
+Volkswagen’s acquisition included a substantial portion, encompassing vehicle designs, manufacturing facilities, the iconic Spirit of Ecstasy hood ornament, and the trademarks associated with the Rolls-Royce grille shape.
+However, the rights to use the Rolls-Royce insignia and the brand name were retained by the aircraft engine manufacturer Rolls-Royce plc, which ultimately sold these rights to BMW for GBP40 million.

 Rolls-Royce Emblem

-Subsequently, Volkswagen and BMW agreed to an arrangement that allowed Volkswagen to maintain exclusive rights to the Rolls-Royce name until the end of 2002.
-For the following years, BMW had full rights to use the Spirit of Ecstasy and grille shape trademarks.
-So, BMW put together a brand new production facility in Goodwood, West Sussex where the company’s first offering Phantom was produced.
+Following negotiations, Volkswagen and BMW reached an agreement that granted Volkswagen exclusive rights to the Rolls-Royce name until the conclusion of 2002.
+After that, BMW secured complete rights to use the Spirit of Ecstasy hood ornament and the Rolls-Royce grille shape trademarks.
+Subsequently, BMW established a new production facility in Goodwood, West Sussex, where the company’s inaugural offering, the Phantom, was manufactured.